-Disclaimer: The title is correct.
-In MY opinion (underlining ‘my’) this is the worst island I’ve ever visited.
-If you’re curious which other beachy islands I can compare Boracay to here they are: Fiji, Cook Islands, Sri Lanka, Bali, Galapagos, Crete – Greece, San Andres – Colombia, Zanzibar and many others.
-The title of the post has been changed upon request.
+Disclaimer: If you’re curious which other beach islands I can compare Boracay to here they are: Fiji, Cook Islands, Sri Lanka, Bali, Galapagos, Crete – Greece, San Andres – Colombia, Zanzibar and many others.

 Boracay is a tiny island, so when I arrived at Kalibo Airport, which is located further away than Caticlan Airport.
 I was aware of the fact that I had to take a bus for 2 hours and then take a ferry to the island.
 Following the advice of a friend I ended up taking a Southwest service that organized everything.
 So far so good, right?
 Wrong.

 To start with, I was on a bus with a group of teenage Filipinos that decided not to respect anyone else by playing their music incredibly loudly while screaming to it and throwing chips on others.
-When we finally reached the port, some local guys tried to carry my suitcases and even when I declined, they still asked for money and wouldn’t leave me alone unless I gave them something.
+When we finally reached the port, some local guys tried to carry my suitcases.
+When I politely declined, they still asked for money and wouldn’t leave me alone unless I gave them something.
 I have nothing against tipping, but yelling “Give me a tip now!” isn’t going to make anyone give them more money, actually quite the opposite.

 When we finally got to the island, nobody cared that Southwest left us all, around 40 people, in the pouring rain while they screamed out hotel numbers for at least 15 minutes before putting us in minibuses where we felt like sardines in a can.
 Suffice to say, it wasn’t a pleasant experience.